athomasq/athomasq.github.io/navigation/blog.md

 **1. Focus**
-Stay focused on the most important tasks
+- Stay focused on the most important tasks
-Say no to good ideas, so that you can work on great ideas
+- Say no to good ideas, so that you can work on great ideas
-Prioritize ruthlessly
+- Prioritize ruthlessly
-Avoid distractions and "shiny new toys"
+- Avoid distractions and "shiny new toys"
-Double down on what you do well
+- Double down on what you do well
-Don't diversify or parallelize too soon - find one thing that works and just keep doing it
+- Don't diversify or parallelize too soon - find one thing that works and just keep doing it
-Don't optimize or automate too soon - do things that don't scale
+- Don't optimize or automate too soon - do things that don't scale
-Learn to tune out all the noise, hype and nonsense
+- Learn to tune out all the noise, hype and nonsense
-Consistency of effort has a huge compounding effect over time
+- Consistency of effort has a huge compounding effect over time
-Pay attention to little details
+- Pay attention to little details
-Regularly ask yourself if you are working on the right things
+- Regularly ask yourself if you are working on the right things

 **2. Speed**
 - Speed is your biggest advantage over the established competition
-- Speed of iteration gives you more "shots at goal" ie more opportunities to learn
+- Speed of iteration gives you more opportunities to learn
-- A company that learns fast has better products and happier customers
+- Learning leads to better products and happier customers
 - Speed boosts morale, attracts talent, avoids burnout
-- Create a culture of speed across the company
+- Create and demonstrate a culture of speed across the company
-- Exhibit and expect a bias to action, ownership, urgency across your time
+- Inculcate a bias to action, ownership, urgency across your team
 - Don't overthink or delay -- just get stuff done
 - Don't overcomplicate things; beware analysis paralysis